 G-Sync Technology for Lag-Free Gaming

 Projectors are more often used for gaming since they create the vivid 3D environments modern games require.
 However, this technology has its drawbacks.
 This can make it difficult to see objects behind others.
 It also requires more space, making playing in public places like cafes or bars difficult.
 The 3D Diagonal RealView Engine in this monitor avoids these issues by directly shining light onto the screen, ensuring that concurrent frames never overlap.
 So if an object moves in the foreground of your current view, player characters without 3D models will appear in 2D form in line with the game’s background environment.

 HDMI, DisplayPort, VGA, and Thunderbolt 3

-Feature the brand’s 3D diagonal RealView HDR for 4K OLED gaming monitor, utilizing four technologies to deliver an immersive gaming experience.
+Feature the brand’s 3D diagonal RealView HDR for a 4K OLED gaming monitor, utilizing four technologies to deliver an immersive gaming experience.
 This new technology is based on HDMI, Display Port, VGA, and Thunderbolt3, offering full-HD 4K input signals to ensure crystal-clear picture quality without lag time.

 A single click will independently or jointly control the three screens on the mouse and keyboard.
 Each has its dedicated hardware and OS for optimizing the response time and refresh rates.

 Pros and cons of owning an OLED Gaming Monitor

 OLED Gaming monitors are expensive but provide high contrast, low response times, and darker blacks.
 Many find that the upgradability of OLED technology gives it an edge over LCD/LED displays.
 Since it is organic dye-based rather than cathode-ray tube-based, the crystals mature and don’t wear out as quickly.